The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

 The Erskine Garden is in the courtyard of the Boddy House, and has a beautiful vertical garden and a living roof.

-The Fall sculpture is by Alison Saar (2011).
-This bronzed goddess is making some type of offering.
+The Fall sculpture is by Alison Saar (2011), and features a bronzed goddess making some type of offering.
 The Descanso Gardens is full of oak trees with acorns, so perhaps she is offering up acorns.
-The overall effect of this LA garden is very dramatic.

 10. Celebrate Holiday lights and Halloween pumpkins.